Posts

 Image

 The Dead Outside is Scottish filmmaker Kerry Anne Mullaney’s feature directorial debut.
 Gripping, atmospheric and quietly unsettling, the film unfolds as a post-apocalyptic psychological horror tale of loneliness, loss and madness.
 A mysterious neurological pandemic has ravaged Britain.
 Two survivors seek refuge in an isolated farmhouse in deepest, darkest Scotland.
-The pair forges a tenuous relationship until the arrival of a stranger throws their world into turmoil.
-As well as dealing with serious trust issues, the three must also fend off attacks from the infected population besieging the farmhouse on an increasingly frequent basis… The Dead Outside screened at the first Yellow Fever Independent Film Festival in Belfast last year and scooped several awards at the 10th Annual Estepona International Horror & Fantasy Film Festival, as well as garnering nominations from the likes of Frightfest, Night of Horror and BAFTA Scotland.
-It was released to DVD this week and I was fo
+The pair forge a tenuous relationship until the arrival of a stranger throws everything into turmoil.
+As well as dealing with serious trust issues, the three must also fend off attacks from the infected population besieging the farmhouse on an increasingly frequent basis… The Dead Outside screened at the first Yellow Fever Independent Film Festival in Belfast last year and received several awards at the 10th Annual Estepona International Horror & Fantasy Film Festival, as well as garnering nominations from the likes of Frightfest, Night of Horror and BAFTA Scotland.
+It was released to DVD this week and I was for...

 Magic